April 5, 2023

 We know that people love referring us already so some might question why offer rewards when people are already doing this.

 The best thing about a referral is getting that third-party credibility.
-But having a referral scheme will supercharge this and incentivise people to do it more.
-We’re really excited about how this will incentivise people to refer more often.
+Having a referral scheme will supercharge this and incentivise people to do it more.
+We’re excited to see how this will incentivise people to refer more often.

 How will the rewards benefit your business?

-The system I have just described may not benefit your business.
-You’ve got to look at your profit, how you make money, value your time and how valuable is that other client to warrant the reward.
-But you need to make the reward juicy enough to incentivise referrals.
+Our system may not benefit your business.
+You’ve got to look at your profit, how you make money, the value, your time and how valuable is that other client to warrant the reward.
+And make the reward juicy enough to incentivise referrals.

-This might need a more personalised approach where you give them templates to help refer.
-In the software, you click a button and will share the various ways that someone can share their referral.
+So you may need a more personalised approach where you help your customers make referrals.
+In the Referral Rock software, you click a button and show how someone can share their referral.
 It’s quick and simple and that’s all they need to do.

 Make the referral scheme double-sided

 Another consideration is making the referral scheme double-sided.
-So they refer and get a reward, plus the person they refer also gets a gift as well.
-This makes the person who does the referral feel like they are gifting something to another person.
+So they refer and get a reward, plus the new client also gets a gift as well.
+This makes the referrer feel like they are gifting something to another person.
 Rather than saying “I want you to buy from this link because I make money off it.”

-You can help to allay this fear by writing out something for them to share.
-By also giving the end customers a gift, it becomes giving rather than just getting a kickback.
-You don’t want the referral to feel that way.
-It makes the whole experience feel hand-picked.
-It needs to be more thoughtful and feel geniune.
-And it needs to feel easy for the person doing the referring.
+By also giving the end customers a gift, it becomes giving rather than simply getting a kickback.
+Plus, it makes the whole experience feel hand-picked, thoughtful and genuine.
+Again, it needs to feel easy for the person doing the referring.

-Your customers who are happy are your biggest advocates and you don’t want to just rely on more advertisement and energy finding new clients when your existing clients can do that for you.
-We can sometimes miss this opportunity.
+Your customers who are happy are your biggest advocates.
+Why spend more energy than you need to find new clients when your existing clients can do that for you?

 Cash rewards